Add video files (MP4) to your quiz

-Video can be a super powerful addition to your riddles.
-The right video can add energy, motion, and sound – turning a two dimensional quiz into a multi-sensory experience.
+Embedding your own MP4 videos to your quiz can make them powerful, multi-media experiences.
+The right video can add energy, motion, and sound – turning a two dimensional quiz into a fully interactive experience.

 Sure, with Riddle, you’ve always been able to search and add a wide range of images, GIFs, and even Tweets from any Twitter user.
 We also offer a flexible integration with YouTube and one with Vimeo – just pop in a URL, and set the start/end points.

 Now, with Riddle’s Team plan, you can ditch the middleman – leave out YouTube and upload your own MP4 video clips.